 For periodic solids, Quantum Monte Carlo (QMC) simulations must overcome a restriction on the size of wave functions due to 'unflolding' the k-point grid in the First Brillouin Zone.
 This multiplies the content by the number of k-points and rapidly the wave functions get too large for supercalculator memory.
-It is necessary to use this hardware, so in practice, the k-point grid is limited to about 2 2 2, which is generally too small to converge values of physical properties.
+It is necessary to use this hardware, and even with shared memory, in practice, the k-point grid is limited to about 2 2 2, which is generally too small to converge values of physical properties.